mlkrock/BulkAndTails.jl/README.md

  - In Julia, a namedtuple of parameters is returned instead of a `BulkAndTailsDist` struct.
  - Since the optimization is more difficult and time-consuming, the parameters are returned regardless of convergence. `status` gives the result of the optimization, with convergence indicated by zero.
 See the example file for a description of `status` values.

 Note that this parameterizes the logarithm of τ as a function of covariates to ensure positivity.
+Also note that the observations are treated as independent in the likelihood during the optimization.

 # Future Enhancements